The neurologist showed me the scans and the lesions, and for the first time I fully understood what a bend was, there were physiological consequences!

 Cabinda bound passengers transferred from one flight directly to the other; there were no customs or immigration formalities.

-Oh fuck, fuck, the heat in Luanda was not anything to the heat in Cabinda.
+Oh fuck, fuck, how hot it was in Luanda, was not anything to how hot it was in Cabinda.
 There it was early morning, the mosquitoes were still on shift and precipitation felt something around 800%.

 It was a different heat to Saudi Arabia; this was full of water.

-The airport, that I saw that on my first arrival, looked like an abandoned building surrounded by jungle and the huge palm fronds that one sees; in jungles.
+The airport, what I saw that on my first arrival, looked like an abandoned building surrounded by jungle and the huge palm fronds that one sees; in jungles.